 Can the Police Enter my Property Without a Warrant?

-We at Passi & Patel, understand legal issues can be stressful.
-We are criminal lawyers with offices in Brampton, Mississauga & Milton.
-Please call us at 905-459-0004 or e-mail us at [email protected] to schedule a telephone or virtual consultation.
+At Passi & Patel, our defence lawyers in Mississauga, Milton, and Brampton understand legal issues can be stressful.
+Please call us at 905-459-0004 or e-mail us at email@example.com to schedule a telephone or virtual consultation.